alexrodi/Modulate-Synth/README.md

 This patch is built and tested on Max 7 running on OSX

 The provided folder includes:
--Install MODULATE.pkg - this installs all patches and dependencies
+-Install MODULATE.pkg - this installs all patches and dependencies in Max's library
 -Readme file
 -Manuals folder - A manual file for each module
 -2 MODULATE! patches: One with an example Patch (MODULATE!) and one where it showcases all of the modules (MODULATE!
 Showcase)